 - Eggplant Parmesan Calzone- One of my favorite calzone recipes.
 It makes for a wonderful vegetarian appetizer or dinner.

-- Buffalo Chicken Calzone- A pizza shop staple, you can make it even better with your own homemade pizza dough.
+- Buffalo Chicken Pizza or Calzone- A pizza shop staple, you can make it even better with your own homemade pizza dough.

 - Meatball Pizza- My Dutch Oven Meatballs are the perfect topping for a hearty meatball pizza.